Carl Jess: Later life

-Jess was also a prolific artist; when he joined the Victorian Volunteer Cadets in 1899, he started making artworks of the uniforms of various units.
-Shortly before his death, Jess' watercolour paintings of 19th- and 20th-century Australian and British military uniforms were purchased by the Australian War Memorial in Canberra.
-His hand carved and painted models of military figures were exhibited and housed at the Royal Military College, Duntroon.
-They were subsequently shown at the Shrine of Remembrance in Melbourne and are now in private collections in Melbourne.
+Jess was a prolific artist who created watercolour paintings of 19th- and 20th-century Australian and British military uniforms.
+His artworks were purchased by the Australian War Memorial in Canberra.
+Additionally, his hand-carved and painted models of military figures were exhibited at the Royal Military College, Duntroon, and later at the Shrine of Remembrance in Melbourne.
+These models are now held in private collections in Melbourne.

 Family

-Carl Herman Jess married Marjorie Mary McGibbon at St Luke's Anglican Church, North Fitzroy, Melbourne, on 15 July 1914.
-Three children followed: Carl McGibbon Jess (1921 Camberley, Surrey, UK), John David Jess, C.B.E., M.H.R., (1922 Toorak, Vic), and Betty Marjorie MacLachlan (nee Jess) (1923 Caulfield, Vic).
-Their elder son, Carl, died from wounds in WWII action in Tobruk (Libya) on 17 May 1941.
-Younger son, John, became a member of Federal parliament for the seat of La Trobe from 1960-72.
-Betty married Donald Jeffrey MacLachlan at Melbourne Grammar School's Chapel in 1947.
+Carl Herman Jess married Marjorie Mary McGibbon in 1914 at St Luke's Anglican Church in North Fitzroy, Melbourne.
+They had three children: Carl McGibbon Jess, John David Jess, and Betty Marjorie MacLachlan.
+Carl died in WWII in Tobruk in 1941.
+John served as a member of Federal parliament for the seat of La Trobe from 1960 to 1972.
+Betty married Donald Jeffrey MacLachlan in 1947 at Melbourne Grammar School's Chapel.